 3. Separate your committed expenses from your spendable expenses

-Committed expenses include your mortgage, or rent, gas, heating, hydro, internet, cable, etc. These are expenses you must pay each month, but that you’re never going to emotionally overspend on.
-What we mean by that is that you’re not going to have a tough week at work and decide to go buy a bunch of gas, or overpay on your cable bill.
+Committed expenses include your mortgage, rent, gas, heating, hydro, internet, cable, etc. These are expenses you must pay each month, but never emotionally overspend on.
+What we mean by that is that you’re not going to have a tough week at work and go buy a bunch of gas, or overpay on your cable bill.
 For the most part, committed expenses remain consistent month-to-month.

 Spendable expenses are items people tend to overspend on in relation to their emotional state.
-Those are known as active expenses such as groceries, dinners, movies, spin classes, etc. For example, if you’ve had a long week at work, you may go out for dinner and spend a lot more on food and alcohol than you had planned for.
+These are active expenses such as groceries, dinners, movies, spin classes, etc. For example, if you had a long week at work, you may go out for dinner and spend more than you had planned.

 How much should you allocate to Committed and Spendable Expenses?

-Typically, you want to commit about 50% of your net income to committed expenses, 25% net income to spendable expenses, and the final 25% of your net income we recommend you allocate towards your goals.
+Typically, this is how you want to allocate your net income: about 50% to committed expenses, 25% to spendable expenses, and the final 25% towards your goals.

-If any of the goals you’re allocating savings towards are more than a couple of years out, keep that savings inside the corp and decrease that dividend that you’re paying yourself by that amount.
-It is very important to note that although the percentages we’re recommending are just that.
-If you feel that your spendable expenses are too high, or too little, adjust as needed.
+If any of the goals you’re allocating savings towards are more than a couple of years out, keep that savings inside the corp and decrease the dividend that you’re paying yourself by that amount.

 Pay With Cash To Build Better Spending Habits

-The goal of structuring your cash flow is to become more aware of where your money is going and to ensure that you’re getting what you want out of your money.
-It is also to ensure that your cash is being spent on your goals, the things you love, and helping you build the life you want.
+The goal of structuring your cash flow is to become more aware of where your money is going and ensure you’re getting what you want out of your money.
+It is also to assure that you are putting your money towards your goals and the things you love.

-To help build the habit of sticking to your allocated spendable cash, one tip we strongly recommend is to pay these expenses with cash for at least a couple of months.
+To help build the habit of sticking to your allocated spendable cash, we strongly recommend paying these expenses with cash for at least a couple of months.

-Calculate what your spendable amount is for each week, choose the same day every week, and go and withdraw that amount from your bank.
-I promise you will become more aware of how much you’re spending when you consistently pay with cash.
-You’ll notice, for example, when you pay for a $300 dinner with cash, as opposed to your credit card, there is a significantly different feeling associated with how much that dinner costs.
+Calculate what your spendable amount is for each week and choose the same day every week to withdraw that amount from your bank.
+You will become more aware of how much you spend when you consistently pay with cash.
+For example, when you pay for a $300 dinner with cash, there is a different feeling associated with how much that dinner costs.

-You’ll miss out on accumulating credit card points for a couple of months by paying for more things in cash, but the value of developing and adhering to your cash flow plan will far outweigh any points you may have missed out on.
-Once it has become a habit people manage to go back to using credit cards, but others tend to stick to cash.
-If you find yourself falling off, go back to spending cash for a couple of months to get yourself back on track.
+You’ll miss out on accumulating credit card points for a couple of months, but the value of developing and adhering to your cash flow plan will outweigh any points you missed out on.

 Quick Tips For Managing Your Cash Flow

-To help you better manage your cash flow, here’s a summary of our top tips to help you get clear on where your money is going:
+To better manage your cash flow, here’s a summary of our top tips to help you get clear on where your money is going:

 - Complete a full spending inventory